-- Difference Between System Fan and CPU Fan?
+- What is the difference Between System Fan and a CPU Fan?

 Can You Use a USB 3.0 Case Port with a 3.2 Motherboard Header?

-If the motherboard header is a 19 pin connector then yes, you can.
+If the motherboard header is a 19-pin connector, you can.

-USB 3.0, USB 3.1 Gen 1 and USB 3.2 Gen 1 ports are all the same.
+USB 3.0, USB 3.1 Gen 1, and USB 3.2 Gen 1 ports are identical.
 They use the same header and connector and have the same transfer speed of 5.0 Gbps.

-However, if you have a USB 3.1 Gen 2 port (aka USB 3.2 Gen 2 port), then you will need to buy an adapter to connect your 3.0 case ports.
+However, if you have a USB 3.1 Gen 2 port (aka USB 3.2 Gen 2 port), you must buy an adapter to connect your 3.0 case ports.

 USB Ports on the Back I/O Panel DO NOT Connect to USB Headers

-Motherboards also have a USB ports on the back I/O panel.
+Motherboards also have a USB port on the back I/O panel.
 These do not connect to the USB headers.